raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step06.md

 ![Same again](https://projects-static.raspberrypi.org/projects/see-like-a-bat/fac1abdedade76d99cbc5231ddf6ec3da912eebc/en/images/See_Like_A_Bat_Diagram_3.png)

 By altering the resistors, you can tailor the voltage across any one of them to be anything we like.
-Here you can see that I have split the voltage to give us almost exactly 3.3V:
+Here you can see that I have split the voltage to give us almost exactly 3.3V across the second resistor:

 ![And agaaain](https://projects-static.raspberrypi.org/projects/see-like-a-bat/fac1abdedade76d99cbc5231ddf6ec3da912eebc/en/images/See_Like_A_Bat_Diagram_4.png)